 You will work alongside industry to evidence 40 hours of work like experience.

 This module will explore new and emerging technologies in the field of Virtual Production.

 You will look at the sustained and rigorous research in the field of Virtual Production and how the work carried out is shaping the industry.

-As part of our London campus, we're creating a purpose-built multi-discipline events and production space with the versatility built-in to function as a 600-capacity live venue, or a virtual production studio complete with LED volume.
+You’ll get to access our a purpose-built multi-discipline events and production space with the versatility built-in to function as a 600-capacity live venue, or a virtual production studio complete with LED volume.

 At Confetti, we offer students the chance to ‘Do It For Real’ – get out into real industries and experience working in various roles that take their interest.

 Throughout the year, students are invited to attend various talks and events with visiting industry experts.

 You'll also take part in Industry Week where you’ll be able to meet a range of professionals within your field of interest, as well as other areas of the creative industries.
 Past guests have included the likes of Framestore, Industrial Light and Magic, Victor Perez and Hugo Guerra.